phan/phan/internal/Phan-Config-Settings.md

 This would normally generate:

 ```
-test.php:3 TypeError return string but `test()` is declared to return int
+test.php:3 PhanTypeMismatchReturn Returning type string but test() is declared to return int
 ```

 The initial scan of the function's code block has no